Mobile VR is big business. Google has gone all-in on it and there are some great VR headsets that work with the iPhone as well.

 The new headset is also compatible with even more phones, so if you've got a Galaxy S8 or S8+ then you're in luck!

 The original and most cost efficient, Cardboard features a simple three-step assembly procedure, a better control button and support for bigger smartphones of up to 6 inches.
 Interestingly, Google has opened up the platform to iOS developers as well.

 Cardboard is a low-cost, DIY virtual reality headset that anyone can build, but there are plenty of third party alternatives out there from the likes of DodoCase.
 In fact, a quick search online reveals you can get one for as little as $5.
 Just look for the Works with Cardboard badge.
 The official one costs a little bit more.

 Merge VR Goggles

 Like the Google Daydream View, the Merge VR Goggles opt for a soft material rather than the hard plastic most affordable VR goggles are made out of.
 Specifically, the Goggles are made out of a soft and flexible foam, which is not only extremely comfortable to wear but will protect your phone in case you're clumsy.

 They'll fit any smartphone from 4 to 7 inches, and they also come with adjustable lenses.
 So if your eyes are close together or far apart, the Goggles have your back.
 Oh, that foam body also makes the Merge extremely light on your head.
 Most of the weight you'll feel is, well, your phone.

 Xiaomi Mi VR Play

-It's set to be replaced by the Zeiss VR One Plus, which has already been unveiled and will go on sale for the same price as its successor before the end of 2016.
-Notable new features include a removable head strap and foam that comes in contact with your eyes, plus you can clean the optics and the new universal tray will support smartphones between 4.7 and 5.5 inches.
+Notable features include a removable head strap and foam that comes in contact with your eyes, plus you can clean the optics and the universal tray will support smartphones between 4.7 and 5.5 inches.